ds004/fmriSims/ReadMe.md

 No Baseline beta map?
 -------------------

-If you have no baseline betamap for your events (e.g. the event betamaps correspond already correspond to an esimated contrast), you can create an empty nifti file as follows to your subdirectories.
-When your event file has dimension `n1 X n2 X n3`, you can create a baseline nifti file with the following code.
+If you have no baseline betamap for your conditions (e.g. the condition betamaps already correspond to an estimated contrast), you can create an empty nifti file as follows, which can be copied to your subdirectories.
+When your condition file has dimension `n1 X n2 X n3`, you can create a baseline nifti file with the following code.

 ```r